William E. Holmes

-William E. Holmes (January 22, 1856 – February 14, 1931) was a Baptist minister and educator and president of Central City College in Macon, Georgia, for 25 years.
-Before his term at Central City, he was a professor at the Atlanta Baptist Institute.
+William Eve Holmes Sr. (January 22, 1856 – February 14, 1931) was an American Baptist minister and educator and president of Central City College (later known as Georgia Baptist College) in Macon, Georgia, for 25 years.
+Before his term at Central City, he was a professor at the Atlanta Baptist Institute (now Morehouse College).
 He was also secretary of the board at Spelman College.

 Early life

 William Eve Holmes was born in Augusta, Georgia, on January 22, 1856.
 His parents were slaves and belonged to different masters.
 His mother, by whom he was raised, was hired out from her planter master and worked for a carpenter.
 The carpenter and his wife had no children and came to like and care for William.
 William's mother could read and began William's lessons.
 Near the end of the American Civil War (1861-1865), Williams attended a school in secret.
 In 1871, William took work as for a cabinet-maker and undertaker where he worked for two years.